Before you switch banks

 Later, with a good list in hand, you’ll be able to check off each direct deposit and automatic payment as it's successfully moved to your new account.

 Try to time the switch to your new account right after most of these electronic payments are completed for the month.
 That way, you’ll give yourself, your employer and your payees a few weeks to change things over.

-Before you close down your existing checking or savings account (or both), take the time to shop around to choose a new and improved bank or credit union.
+Before you close down your existing checking or savings account (or both), take the time to compare banks or credit unions.

-Check out banks’ websites, or make free appointments at financial institutions and ask about online banking, overdraft protection, automatic payment scheduling and any recurring monthly fees.
+Check out the bank’s website, or make an appointment at a nearby location, to learn about online banking features, overdraft protection, automatic payment scheduling and any recurring monthly fees.